-have to provide evidence and analysis of the competitive harm that would result upon release.

-- 7.6.1.2.
-Label Submissions.
+- have to provide evidence and analysis of the competitive harm that would result upon release. - 6.4.1.26.5.1.2 Label Submissions.
 Label all submissions identified in the notice as "Proprietary Commercial Information."
 Label only those submissions identified as protected.
-Attempts to indiscriminately label all materials as proprietary will render the markings moot. - 7.6.2.
-Notification of Potential Release.
-In the event a VSTL is notified that the EAC is considering the release of information that may be protected, the VSTL shall take the following action: - 7.6.2.1.
+Attempts to indiscriminately label all materials as proprietary will rendergenders the markings moot. - 6.4.26.5.2 Notification of Potential Release.
+In the event a VSTL is notified that the EAC is considering the release of information that may be protected, the VSTL shall take the following action: the VSTL thinks may be protected, the VSTL must respond to the notice in writing within 15 calendar days.
+VSTLs that do not respond within the 15-day deadline will be viewed as not objecting to release.
+If the VSTL objects to the release, the response must clearly state which portions of the document should be protected from release. - 7.1.2.2.
 Respond to the notice in writing within 15 calendar days.
 If additional time is needed, the VSTL must promptly notify the Program Director.
 Requests for additional time will be granted only for good cause and must be made before the 15-day deadline.
-VSTLs that do not respond in a timely manner will be viewed as not objecting to release. - 7.6.2.2.
-Clearly state one of the following in the response: - 7.6.2.2.1.
-There is no objection to release, or - 7.6.2.2.2.
+VSTLs that do not respond in a timely manner will be viewed as not objecting to release. - 7.1.2.3.
+Clearly state one of the following in the response: - 7.1.2.3.1.
+There is no objection to release, or - 7.1.2.3.2.
 The VSTL objects to release.
 In this case, the response must clearly state which portions of the document the VSTL believes should be protected from release.
-The VSTL shall follow the procedures discussed in Section 7.6.1 above. - 7.7.
+The VSTL shall follow the procedures discussed in Section 7.6.1 above. - 5.1.
 Personal Information.
 Certain personal information is protected from release under FOIA and the Privacy Act (5 U.S.C. §552a).
 This information includes private information about a person that, if released, would cause the individual embarrassment or constitute an unwarranted invasion of personal privacy.
-Generally, the EAC will not require the submission of private information about individuals.
-The incidental submission of such information should be avoided.
+Generally, The EAC willdoes not require the submission of private, individual information about individuals.and the incidental submission of such information should be avoided.
 If a VSTL believes it is required to submit such information, it should contact the Program Director.
 If the information will be submitted, it must be properly identified.
-Examples of such information include the following: - 7.7.1.
-Social Security Number. - 7.7.2.
-Bank account numbers. - 7.7.3.
-Home address.
+Examples of such information include the following: - Social security number- - Bank account numbers-